AhmetOguzEngin/Mobile-Service-Provider-Simulation/README.md

 # Mobile-Service-Provider-Simulation
 Runs simulation with given input.
 Each operator has its own pricing policy.
-It keeps each user’s data such as bills, talking hours, numbers of messages sent etc.
+Keeps each user’s data such as bills, talking hours, numbers of messages sent etc.
-It prints requested information after simulation is executed.
+Prints requested information after simulation is executed.